 Take 5 minutes to learn about speed hump design criteria!

 Transportation engineers never fail to amaze us.
-After all, they are the sole reason there has been a reduction in traffic crashes and accidents over the few years.
-From speed humps to wheel stops, there has been the creation of many traffic control devices.
+After all, they are the sole reason there has been a reduction in traffic crashes and accidents over the past few years.
+From speed humps to wheel stops, many traffic control devices have been created.

 But have you ever thought about the design criteria or standards for one of the most common traffic calming measures, i.e., speed humps?
-If not, then you’re at the right place, a place where you’ll get to know everything about speed humps.
+If not, you’re at the right place, where you’ll get to know everything about speed humps.

 In this short guide, learn anything you need to know about the dimension, designs, and standards of speed humps.
 Without any further ado, let’s get started.